zpgallegos/zavant/v2/docs/architecture/target-architecture.md

 - Corrected-game polls retain their page responses and deduplicate work in a run manifest.
 - Correction polling uses an independent success-only watermark; overlapped queries favor harmless duplicate work over missed updates.
 - Schedule discovery uses an independent through-date and rolling lookback; current raw pointers prevent redundant game downloads.
-- Daily coordinator manifests link all local acquisition evidence without coupling branch checkpoint advancement.
+- Daily coordinator manifests link all acquisition evidence without coupling branch checkpoint advancement.
 - Object paths are deterministic and include named partitions.
 - Every landed object has provenance metadata and a checksum.
-- Local adapters are first-class, not mocks of the cloud implementation.
+- Filesystem-backed execution is first-class, not a mock of the cloud implementation.
+- Production acquisition runs as one scheduled Lambda over a conditionally written S3 prefix.
 - Infrastructure will be defined as code before a new production deployment.

 The orchestrator, production query engine, semantic-layer implementation, and presentation framework remain deliberate decision points.
 They should be selected with a thin vertical slice and recorded as ADRs rather than inherited accidentally from the legacy stack.